 9. Azeitão

-This incredible and unique Portuguese cheese is not actually made in Lisbon, but unless you’re heading out of town you should definitely enjoy some while here.
-It was named among the 50 best gastronomic products in the world in 2014!
-You can find this delicious cheese at Lisbon’s best wine and cheese bars.
+This incredible and unique Portuguese cheese is not actually made in Lisbon, but unless you're heading out of town to Setúbal, you should definitely enjoy some while here.

 10. Cozido

-There is no better way to warm up during Lisbon’s cooler winter months than with a heaping plate of cozido.
-This Portuguese stew varies by region and by chef, but generally consists of a variety of meats (chicken, beef, sausages, pork – even pig ear) and boiled vegetables such as potatoes, carrots and cabbage.
+This Portuguese stew varies by region and chef, but generally consists of a variety of meats (chicken, beef, sausages, pork, even pig ear) and boiled vegetables like potatoes, carrots, and cabbage.

 11. Ginjinha